sbcshop/Audio-Codec-Hat-for-Raspberry-Pi/README.md

    * Perform the following command to restart the service if the 3.5mm jack has no audio output.
        * ``` sudo systemctl restart wm8960-soundcard.service ```

-   * **If you have a noise problem with the  Audio Codec , reinstall the driver and try it again.**
+   * **If you notice a noise problem with the  Audio Codec , reinstall the driver and try it again.**

 ###  Mic Test
 Replace **Dhw:0** with your card number, command to know card number ``` arecord -l ```